No. 16 Memphis beats Little Rock 68-58 as Wiseman watches - WHIZ News

 Wiseman watched the game from the bench.

-The game was sloppy throughout with both teams shooting under 43%.
-Little Rock committed 26 turnovers while Memphis had 19 miscues.
-The teams were a combined 8 of 31 from 3-point range.
+“We had our chances,” Little Rock coach Darrell Walker said.
+“You think about it, Kamani at the rim 13 times and he misses 10 layups and doesn’t get fouled.
+There’s nothing the coach can do about that.
+Markquis turns the ball over 10 times.
+I told him they weren’t going to let him score all those points tonight.
+I told him he had to be a facilitator and a decoy.”

-By the midway point of the first half, Memphis (4-1) was 3 of 13 from the field and had missed all five of its 3-pointers while committing eight turnovers.
+Memphis missed its first eight shots and by the midway point of the first half, the Tigers (4-1) were 3 of 13 from the field and had missed all five of its 3-pointers while committing eight turnovers.

-The Tigers were unable to overcome the anemic start until less than five minutes left in the half, with DJ Jeffries providing the spark with 15 points in the half.
-Memphis led 28-23 at the break.
+The Tigers were unable to overcome the anemic start until less than five minutes left in the half, with Jeffries providing the spark with 15 points helping Memphis take a 28-23 lead at the break.

-Little Rock was within 55-53 with about five minutes left, but Memphis outscored the Trojans 13-5 the rest of the way.
+Little Rock was within 55-53 with about five minutes left, but Memphis outscored the Trojans 13-5 the rest of the way as the Trojans gave way to the Tigers depth.

+“I don’t have all the weapons that Penny has,” Walker said.
+“He has a bunch of weapons, even coming off the bench. … Right now, I don’t.
+I got a couple of freshmen and some guys hurt.
+My deck is not full, but I’m not making excuses.

 BIG PICTURE